Built in 1906, Stephen and Susannah’s Jacobean-style manor house lies in rolling countryside near the north Devon coast

 The property has been sympathetically renovated with co-owners, the Elliots, and now provides a beautiful home to both families as well as holiday apartments.

 ‘Part of the charm of a house like this is its old leaded windows,’ says Stephen.

-‘However, during south-westerly gales when the horizontal rain hits these types of windows, they just can’t keep the water out.
+‘However, during south-westerly gales when the horizontal rain hits the windows, they just can’t keep the water out.
 So our number one issue is protecting the house from the weather – particularly the wind and drafts.
 It’s a lovely old house but pretty draughty on a cold, windy evening.’

 Stephen and Susannah are passionate about the environment and reducing their carbon footprint.
 Keen to insulate the house as much as possible, they had already dealt with the loft when their attention turned to addressing the heat leakage through the windows.